MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 *External network size*

-This bar represents the average external network size for the organization = the total number of non-distinct external contacts with whom the measured employees from this organization had two meaningful interactions in all the selected weeks divided by number of weeks in the selected date range in the page filters on the right.
+This bar represents the average external network size for the organization = the total number of external contacts with whom the measured employees from this organization had at least two meaningful interactions in all selected weeks divided by number of weeks in the selected date range in the page filters on the right.

 *Average*